MLCGO/MLKAPS/CONTRIBUTING.md

 * This project is primarily in Python; we prefer to avoid other scripting languages or compiled code as much as possible.
 * Coding style:
   * All Python code must adhere to PEP 8 guidelines.
-    * Use `pylint` to check for linting issues before submitting a PR.
+    * Use `flake8` to check for linting issues before submitting a PR.
     * Use `black` to format your code before submitting a PR.
   * All C and C++ code must adhere to the project's coding standards.
     * Use `clang-tidy` and `clang-format` to check for linting issues and format your code before submitting a PR.